fpagliughi/rust-industrial-io/README.md

 ## Latest News

+An effort is underway to get this crate to production quality.
+This will hopefully be complete by early 2020.
+It includes:

+- Full coverage of the _libiio_ API - or as much as makes sense.
+- A complete set of working examples.
+- Unit tests and CI

-These are the unreleased features in this branch:
+### Unreleased features in this branch:

 - Support for libiio v0.18
 - Further implementation of _libiio_ functions for contexts, devices, channels, etc.